muzi131313/webpack-api-mock-pro/README.md

 [koa example](example/koa)

-To use api mock on your [koa] project, simply your can used as a third middleware on your `index.js` like this:
+To use api mock on your [koa] project, simply you can used as a third middleware on your `index.js` like this:

 ````
 const path = require('path');